 Probably not.
 Major exams usually constitute a total of 90% of your overall grade.
-There is limited extra credit to compensate for the low exam grades.
-Students are allowed one RETAKE EXAM for the semester.
+There is limited other work to compensate for the low exam grades.
 If a student is not performing well on exams, they should consider dropping the class, and taking the class at another time when they are better prepared.